platformspec/site/docs/spec/spec.md

 ### Provider

-The `Provider` CRD defines the specific cloud provider or service used for managing infrastructure and platform components within your environment.
+The `Provider` API kind defines the specific cloud provider or service used for managing infrastructure and platform components within your environment.
 Providers offer pre-configured integrations and functionalities tailored to their respective platforms, simplifying deployment and management.

 **Structure:**